 Brew Administrative Office Assistant will report directly to the Brew Manager.
 General responsibilities will include, but are not limited to: recording invoices, entering inventory, typing and organizing the scheduling, answering telephones, filing and running campus errands.
 Other tasks include light bookkeeping, cleaning/organizing and document creation on Microsoft Office.
 Must be proficient in Microsoft Office, display professionalism at all times and have previous administrative experience.

-Brew Cafe is a system of five cafes around campus at the AMU, Raynor Library, Cudahy Hall, Straz Hall and Dental School.
+Brew Cafe is a system of four cafes around campus at the AMU, Raynor Library, Straz Hall and Dental School.
 As a staff member, you have the opportunity to work in various locations and meet a diverse group of customers and co-workers.
 Staff report to the Brew management team which includes the Brew Cafe manager, supervisors, student managers and shift leads.
-Applicants should possess exceptional customer service skills and a genuine interest in learning about the coffee industry.
+Applicants should possess exceptional customer service skills, a tenacious work ethic, and a genuine interest in learning about the coffee industry.
 Staff are expected to closely adhere to policies and procedures presented by the management team.
 Schedules are set for the semester and each staff person is responsible for their own shifts.
-Minimum weekly work hours are set at 8 hours per week, schedule permitting.
+Minimum weekly work hours are set at 8 hours per week.

 Brew Cafe Staff - Delivery Team